 Don’t Have An Order From Your Healthcare Provider?

-You have options!
-If you do not have an order from your healthcare provider and are 18 years of age or older you can request the test through an independent physician service, PWNHealth.
-Simply click the link below to determine if this test is right for you.
-If you are eligible for testing, you will be taken to the scheduling tool so you can choose a convenient date and time to visit one of our pop-ups for your blood draw.
+You have options.
+If you do not have an order from your healthcare provider and are 18 years of age or older you can request this test through my·labology.
+Learn more here and determine if this test is right for you.

 No pop-up blood draw events nearby?